-This great wikihow article provides thorough step by step instructions on installing and effectively using a window fan to keep cool on hot days.
-The article's foremost suggestion?
-Set your fan to draw in cool nighttime air and close the windows during the day to keep the cool air indoors.
+Another article provides information on installing and benefitting from a window fan.
+The best suggestion is to set your fan to draw in cool nighttime air and close the windows during the day to keep the cool air indoors.
 Using this method, you'll save even more on energy costs by only running your fans during the evening when electricity demand and price are lower.

 Window Fans Without an Air Conditioning System